Project and File Navigationλ︎

 .git or a Clojure project, eg.

-pom.xml.
-A directory can be manually defined as a project by adding an empty
+Define a directory as a project root by adding an empty

 - jump to a directory, file or buffer in project